Le Caire

 Le Riad Hotel de Charme Luxury

-A seventeen-room themed boutique hotel on the pedestrian al-Muizz street, a terrace over the minarets: intimate luxury in the heart of old Cairo.
+Boutique hotel with sixteen themed suites on the pedestrian al-Muizz street, a rooftop terrace overlooking the minarets: intimate luxury in the heart of old Cairo.

 Check availability